OrlandoU/OrlandoU/README.md

 - Learning new technologies
 - Experimenting with new tools and techniques

-Feel free to explore my [GitHub Portfolio](https://github.com/OrlandoU) to discover more of my projects and contributions.
+Feel free to explore my [GitHub Portfolio](https://github.com/OrlandoU) and my [Personal Portfolio Website](https://orlandou.github.io/portfolio/) to discover more of my projects and contributions.

 I am excited about the opportunity to contribute my skills and passion to your team.
 Let's connect and discuss how I can contribute to your organization's success.
 You can reach me at orlandojose729@gmail.com or +504 9778-4680.